Bonf6059/-ISA-Adaptive-Storage-Medieval-Module/README.md

 # Ideas for possible next updates

 - Look for how the building are displayed in the architect menu and add a drop down menu for each type if needed (idk if one for each type of building or just 3 big one divided in wood/stone/metallic)
+- Add patches in ISA-Medieval/StonebornDelights/Etc to add minerals in the MineralsCrate (You need to make a ThingDef and a GraphicDef patches - there is a graphicdef dedicated to     mod compatibility without addind textures)

 # Old updates